nextbreakpoint/infrastructure-as-code/README.md

     NOTE: Default user is "elastic" with password "changeme"

 If your applications are running in a Docker container managed by ECS, then log files are automatically collected and sent to Logstash.
-Alternatively you can ship your logs directly to Logstash using your logging framework or using Filebeat.
+Alternatively you can ship your logs directly to Logstash using your logging framework or you can install Filebeat in your machine.

 ## Delivery pipelines